elaineo/lightningbot/README.md

 <img src="https://github.com/elaineo/lightningbot/blob/master/docs/woocommerce.png" width="400">

 Fill in your own server URL in the webhooks.
 The endpoints should go to `/create` and `/update`.
+Make sure the port number matches the one set in `.env`.

 <img src="https://github.com/elaineo/lightningbot/blob/master/docs/webhook.png" width="300">